backupbrew/switchbrew/SPL services.md

 Kernel uses id11 to determine behavior of svcBreak positive arguments.
 It will break instead of just force-exiting the process which is what happens on retail.

+Kernel uses id12 when setting up memory sizes and attributes.

 ## GenerateAesKek